Shadcn Toggle

 Simple bold formatting toggle:

 Clean pressed/unpressed states with visual feedback.
 This free open source React component handles all the accessibility requirements and keyboard navigation for two-state controls.
+Built with TypeScript for full type safety while styled with Tailwind CSS to match your design system in Next.js applications.

 npx shadcn@latest add toggle

-Toggles solve specific interaction problems:
+Toggles solve real interface problems:

-- State visibility - Users instantly see what's active
+- State visibility - Users instantly see what's active without testing

 - Persistent feedback - Button stays pressed while feature is on

-- Less cognitive load - No guessing about current state
+- Less cognitive load - No guessing about current state in JavaScript applications

-- Familiar pattern - Everyone knows how toggle buttons work
+- Familiar pattern - Everyone knows how toggle buttons work from text editors

-- Space efficient - One button handles both on and off
+- Space efficient - One button handles both on and off states

-- Immediate response - Visual feedback happens instantly
+- Immediate response - Visual feedback happens instantly on interaction

 Text formatting group